Laonikos Chalkokondyles

-While the criticism of Mehmed II’s social and political policies was not put down to paper in the east during the Sultan’s reign, they circulated widely in the west thanks to the Apodeixis.
-There are more than 30 manuscripts of the Apodeixis from the fifteenth and sixteenth centuries, demonstrating its popularity.
-It was first printed in 1556 in Latin translation along with other tracts on the Ottomans.
-Catering to the European demand for information on the Ottomans, the Latin translation was reprinted numerous times.
-French translations and editions appeared in the sixteenth and seventeenth centuries, some of them with illustrations and supplementary material.
-The original Greek text appeared later than its Latin and French translations in a bilingual edition printed in 1615 in Geneva.
-Laonikos’ original vision of the Ottomans as oriental tyranny and his revival of Herodotus historiographical model would endure and mold subsequent western engagements with the east.

-Life
+Early life

 The Chalkokondyles were one of the oldest native families in Athens and had gained great prominence.
-At the time of Laonikos it was ruled by the Florentine Acciaioli family.
+At the time of Laonikos, it was ruled by the Florentine Acciaioli family.
 His father George was a kinsman of Maria Melissene, the wife of Duke Antonio I Acciaioli.
+In his seminal work Apodeixis Historion, Laonikos claims that his father George Chalkokondyles visited the Ottoman Sultan Murad II (r.
+1421–1444, 1446–1451) twice on diplomatic missions.

-When Antonio died in 1435, Maria attempted to secure control of the Duchy of Athens and sent George on a mission to the Ottoman Sultan Murad II, asking that the government of Athens might be entrusted to herself and George Chalkokondyles.
-However, during his absence, the Duchess was enticed out of the Acropolis and a young scion of the Acciaiuoli family, Nerio II, was proclaimed Duke of Athens.
-Meanwhile, George Chalkokondyles had his proposal rejected, despite offering the Sultan 30,000 gold pieces, and was cast into prison.
+When Duke Antonio died in 1435, Maria attempted to secure control of the Duchy of Athens, and sent George on a mission to the Ottoman Sultan Murad II to ask that the government of Athens be entrusted to herself and George Chalkokondyles.
+During his absence however, a young scion of the Acciaiuoli family, Nerio II, was proclaimed Duke of Athens.
+Meanwhile, George's proposal was rejected, despite offering the Sultan 30,000 gold pieces, and he was instead cast into prison.
 George Chalkokondyles managed to escape to Constantinople, according to William Miller "leaving his retinue, tents and beasts of burden behind him", but after leaving Constantinople by ship, he was captured by an Athenian ship and taken back to the Sultan, who pardoned him.
 George with Laonikos and the rest of the family relocated to the Peloponnese, which was under Byzantine rule as the Despotate of the Morea.

-In 1446 Constantine Palaiologos, then Despot of the Morea, sent George on a diplomatic mission to Murad II to obtain the independence of the Greek states south of Thermopylae; enraged at the offered terms, the Sultan put George Chalkokondyles into prison, then marched on Constantine's forces holding the Hexamilion wall on the Isthmus of Corinth and after bombarding it for three days, destroyed the fortifications, massacred the defenders, then pillaged the countryside, ending all hopes of independence.
-According to Miller, Laonikos was "evidently" an eye-witness to this battle, although the historian Theodore Spandounes claims Laonikos was the secretary of Murad II and present at the Battle of Varna in 1444.
+In 1446 Constantine Palaiologos, then Despot of the Morea, sent George on a new diplomatic mission to Murad II to obtain the independence of the Greek states south of Thermopylae; enraged at the offered terms, the Sultan once again put George Chalkokondyles into prison, then marched on Constantine's forces holding the Hexamilion wall on the Isthmus of Corinth.
+Murad bombarded it for three days, destroying the fortifications, and subsequently massacred the defenders and pillaged the countryside, ending all hopes of its independence.
+The relevant passage in the Apodeixis which describes the siege presents the event from the viewpoint of a witness.
+It has thus been proposed by Miller that Laonikos was "evidently" an eye-witness to this battle, although the historian Theodore Spandounes claims Laonikos was the secretary of Murad II and present at the Battle of Varna in 1444.